John Grubb: Family

 By the time John moved to Naaman's Creek, he was married to his wife, Frances.
-They had nine children: Emanuel Grubb (1682–1767), John Grubb (1684–1758), Joseph Grubb (c1684 - 1747), Charity Beeson (1687–1761), Phebe Buffington (c1690 - 1769), Henry Grubb (c1692 - 1770), Nathaniel Grubb (c1693 - 1760) and Peter Grubb (1702–1754).
+They had nine children: Emanuel Grubb (1682–1767), John Grubb (1684–1758), Joseph Grubb (c1684 - 1747), Charity Beeson (1687–1761), Phebe Buffington (c1690 - 1769), Samuel Grubb (c1691 - 1760), Henry Grubb (c1692 - 1770), Nathaniel Grubb (c1693 - 1760) and Peter Grubb (1702–1754).
 Emanuel Grubb's obituary in Penn's Gazette eighty-six years later reported that his parents lived in a cave along the banks of the Delaware River until John finished their house, and that Emanuel was born in this cave.
 The story also claims that Emanuel was the first child of English parents born in Delaware.
 However, Gilbert Cope indicates that at least six children of English parents were born in the area before Emanuel.
 The story about the cave seems improbable because John already lived on the Naaman's Creek tract for a year or so by the time Emanuel was born.

 It is sometimes held that John Grubb's wife was Frances Vane, daughter of Sir Henry Vane, the second governor of Massachusetts.
 That belief, promulgated by Judge Ignatius Grubb in 1893, has endured and continues today.
-However, Henry Vane's daughter Frances was buried in Kent County, England on June 4, 1683.
+However, Henry Vane's daughter Frances was buried in Kent County, England, on June 4, 1683.
 After extensive research of the issue, the Grubb Family concluded that there is no primary evidence that Frances Grubb was Sir Henry Vane's daughter.